Yusarin/Chrome-Extenstion-Web-Data-View/README.md

-# Web Data View -- A Chrome Extension Letting Users to Query the Webpage
+# Web Data View -- A Chrome Extension Letting Users to Query the Webpage Using a JSON-Like Query Language

 ## To run server, run python chat.py, then start the Chrome Extension.